ykangarani/Note-Taker/README.md

 - WHEN I click on the Write icon in the navigation at the top of the page
 - THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column

+# How to use it?

+- As you run the application press the button "Get started"
+- Click on new Title to add your Title
+- Click on note text to add your note
+- After finishing your note on the top right side of the app click on save button
+- If you want to see your saved notes simply click on it
+- If you want to delete your saved note click on trash button which is located on the each saved note to remove it.

 ## Built With
 - HTML